Seagate/cortx-multisite/s3/replication/common/README.md

 Common modules for CORTX cross cluster/region replication for S3 objects.

 # Modules
-Following modules are defined in common package to be used by relication manager and replicator.
+Following modules are defined in common package to be used by replication manager and replicator.

 ## Logging
 TBD